Chair, Department of Mechanical Engineering

 Adaptive, learning and nonlinear control, control of robot manipulators, computer mechatronics systems, micro-electromechanical systems (MEMS), intelligent vehicle and highways systems (IVHS)

-To learn more about Professor Horowitz's research, click here.
+To view a list of Professor Horowitz’s publications, click here.